ronitkbiswas/ronitkbiswas/README.md

 ---
 ### 🧑‍🦱 About Me
-Passionate **Engineer** from Kolkata with a background in **B.Tech, AEIE**.
-I specialize in JavaScript, ReactJS, TypeScript, Web Apps, API's
+Passionate **Engineer / Coder** from Kolkata with a background in **B.Tech**.
+I specialize in JavaScript, ReactJS, TypeScript, Web Apps, API's & more...

-- 🚀 Currently perfecting programming skils
+- 🚀 Currently perfecting my programming skils..
-- ✨ Owns a top rated restaurant **JB's Flame** (⭐ 4.3+) on Zomato & Swiggy
+- ✨ Own a top rated restaurant **JB's Flame** (⭐ 4.3+) on Zomato & Swiggy

 ---